Health Care Guide Information

 Complete History and Assessment: Your physician will take a complete history before advising further tests.

-Complete Blood Count/Urine tests: Low levels of platelets, white blood cells, and hemoglobin in the CBC test and high creatine levels give some indications of multiple myeloma.
+Complete Blood Count/Urine tests: Low levels of platelets, white blood cells, and hemoglobin in the CBC test and high creatinine levels give some indications of multiple myeloma.

 X-rays: These help in identifying fractures in the body.

-Serum Calcium Levels: High levels of calcium in blood indicate the sign of degeneration of bone.
+Serum Calcium Levels: High levels of calcium in the blood indicate a sign of degeneration of bone.

-MRI/CT Scan: MRI and CT scan show the presence of plasma tumor in the bone marrow known as plasmacytoma.
+MRI/CT Scan: MRI and CT scans show the presence of plasma tumor in the bone marrow, known as plasmacytoma.

 Bone Marrow Aspiration and Biopsy: Bone marrow biopsy is done to study the genetic changes in myeloma cells by a test called FISH (Fluorescence in situ Hybridization).

-LHD Levels in Blood (lactase dehydrogenase): LDH is an enzyme that indicates tissue injury in the body if there is a high level of LDH in the blood this can indicate a sign of myeloma.
+LHD Levels in Blood (lactate dehydrogenase): LDH is an enzyme that indicates tissue injury in the body.
+If there is a high level of LDH in the blood, this can indicate a sign of myeloma.

 Monoclonal Immunoglobulin Level in Blood: This Test measures the number of antibodies in the blood. the antibodies are immunoglobin A( IgA) immunoglobin G(IgG) and immunoglobin M(IgM).The levels of these antibodies will be low when the myeloma proteins OR antibodies are high.
 This indicates the presence of myeloma.